webplatform/docs/css/properties/flex-line-pack/index.md

 {{Page_Title}}
 {{Flags
-|High-level issues=Needs Topics, Missing Relevant Sections, Data Not Semantic, Unreviewed Import
+|High-level issues=Needs Topics, Missing Relevant Sections, Data Not Semantic
-|Content=Incomplete, Not Neutral, Cleanup, Compatibility Incomplete, Examples Best Practices
+|Content=Incomplete, Compatibility Incomplete, Examples Best Practices
 |Checked_Out=No
 }}
 {{Standardization_Status|Non-Standard}}
 {{API_Name}}
+{{Summary_Section|Do not use.
+This property has been renamed to [[css/properties/align-content|'''align-content''']].

-{{Summary_Section|Gets or sets a value that specifies how a flexbox's lines align within the flexbox when there is extra space along the axis that is perpendicular to the axis defined by the -ms-flex-direction property.}}
+Specifies how a flexbox's lines align within the flexbox when there is extra space along the axis that is perpendicular to the axis defined by the [[css/properties/flex-direction|'''flex-direction''']] property.
+}}
 {{CSS Property
 |Initial value=stretch
 |Applies to=flexbox elements